Begin Your Career with FPD.

 Executive Panel Interview

-This final interview panel includes the Fremont Police Chief and Fremont Police Captains.
 The Command Staff decides at the conclusion of the interview whether or not a conditional offer will be extended.

 Medical and Psychological Evaluations